ECTS

 b) Covariance and correlation of two quantitative variables.

-c) R2 analysis of variance of a quantitative variable on a qualitative variable. d) Phi2 and T2 of two qualitative variables. e) Unified writing of links. f) Limits of bivariate & how to overcome it.
+c) R2 variance analysis of a quantitative variable on a qualitative variable. d) Phi2 and T2 of two qualitative variables. e) Unified notation of relationships. f) Limitations of bivariate analysis & how to overcome them.

 III - Automatic classification